Review: The Ribbon Skirt by Cameron Mukwa

 From the instant New York Times bestselling author of Firekeeper’s Daughter and Warrior Girl Unearthed comes a daring new mystery about a foster teen claiming her heritage on her own terms.

 Ever since Lucy Smith’s father died five years ago, “home” has been more of an idea than a place.
 She knows being on the run is better than anything waiting for her as a “ward of the state.”
-But when the sharp-eyed and kind Mr. Jameson with an interest in her case … Continue reading
+But when the sharp-eyed and kind Mr. Jameson with an interest in … Continue reading